AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Multi-agent Pipeline

-\textbf{Planning agent:} The planning agent plays an important role in the multi-agent pipeline for managing problem sub-steps and determining which local agents to deploy at each step.
-Given the column candidates, current indexes, total storage budget, and budget already used, the planning agent first evaluates the stop criteria.
-If these criteria are not met, it outputs an action for the current sub-step: 'Selection', 'Combination', or 'Revision', each invoking a corresponding local agent.
-When the planning agent determines that the index selection is optimized or that no additional columns can be chosen within the budget, it triggers the 'Stop' action to conclude the optimization.
+\textbf{Planning agent:} The planning agent plays an important role in the multi-agent pipeline for managing problem sub-steps and determining which Low-level agents to deploy at each step.
+As shown in Figure~\ref{fig:agents}, given the column candidates, current indexes, total storage budget, and budget already used, the planning agent first evaluates the stop criteria.
+If these criteria are not met, it outputs an action for the current sub-step: `Selection', `Combination', or `Revision', each invoking a corresponding low-level agent.
+When the planning agent determines that the index selection is optimized or that no additional columns can be chosen within the budget, it triggers the `Stop' action to conclude the optimization.

-\textbf{Reflection agent:} In practical use, it has been observed that planning agent's strategies for local agents can be inefficient at times, as it may suffer from hallucinations or become trapped in local optima.
+\textbf{Reflection agent:} In practical use, it has been observed that planning agent's strategies for low-level agents can be inefficient at times, as it may suffer from hallucinations or become trapped in local optima.
 For instance, the planning agent may repeatedly revise the current index recommendation, invoke the combination agent when no viable combinations exist, or produce invalid actions due to hallucinations.
-To enhance the planning process, a reflection agent is introduced to evaluate the current path, to identify and correct errors.
+To enhance the planning process, a reflection agent is introduced to evaluate the current path, with the goal of identifying and correcting errors.
 This helps the planning agent escape local optima and supports more efficient sub-step planning.
 Given the sequence of previous sub-step actions and the utility of current indexes, the reflection agent will offer suggestions for the next step's planning.
 Example of possible suggestions can also be found in Figure~\ref{fig:prompt_examples.pdf}(a).